This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A vaginal hysterectomy is surgery to remove your uterus through your vagina.
-Other organs, such as your ovaries and fallopian tubes, may also be removed.
+Other organs, such as your ovaries and fallopian tubes, may also have been removed.
+You will have pain and vaginal bleeding for the first few days after surgery.

 - You have heavy vaginal bleeding that fills 1 or more sanitary pads in 1 hour.